sipherr/depression/README.md

 Other behaviors in men that could be signs of depression — but not recognized as such — include:

 - Escapist behavior, such as spending a lot of time at work or on sports
-- Physical symptoms, such as headaches, digestive problems and pain
+- Physical symptoms, such as headaches, digestive problems, arthritic type pain and pain (joints creak)
-- Problems with alcohol or drug use
+- Problems with alcohol or drug use (you use it to numb out)
-- Controlling, violent or abusive behavior
+- Controlling, violent or abusive behavior (verbal and "smear" campains count)
 - Irritability or inappropriate anger
-- Risky behavior, such as reckless driving
+- Risky behavior, such as reckless driving (sexual encounters, intoxicated driving)
-- Nail biting, figiting (which are lso signs of other mental illnesses) --Pictures
+- Nail biting, figiting (which are lso signs of other mental illnesses)

+--Pictures